Top-10 List: Our Favourite Small Towns from around the World

 A hillside town of Tolla in the centre of Corsica.
 We stayed in an old stone cottage in this sleepy village, perched on the hill overlooking a huge lake – a perfect location for relaxing.
 The town has no shops to buy food supplies.

-* just missing out on the top 10 are: Vang Vien Laos, Guanajato and Zacetacas Mexico, Orvieto Italy, Bath and Cambridge UK, Avion France and towns of the Cinque Terre Italy.
+* missing out on the top 10 are: Vang Vien Laos, Guanajato and Zacetacas Mexico, Orvieto Italy, Bath and Cambridge UK, Avion France and towns of the Cinque Terre Italy, Queenstown NZ, Ubud Bali, Ella in Sri Lanka.